Delta Mist

 Key Features:

-- Penetrates up to 3/8 inch to restore oxidized asphalt by softening the binder and improving cohesion to retard crack propagation.
+Deep Penetration: Reaches up to 3/8 inch into the asphalt surface to restore oxidized material by softening the binder and improving cohesion, which helps retard crack propagation.

 National Center of Asphalt Technology (NCAT) Test Track Study Results